-This document helps you to choose which type of dashboards and charts to use, and how to avoid dashboard designs that can lead to performance issues.
+This document helps you choose when to use predefined dashboards and when to create dashboards.
+This document also lists techniques that you can use to avoid dashboard designs that can result in performance issues.

-Predefined dashboards, which display metrics and general information about a single service, include dashboards that Cloud Monitoring automatically installs when you add services to a Google Cloud project.
-You can't modify or copy these dashboards.
-However, you can copy charts from predefined dashboards to your custom dashboards.
+Cloud Monitoring automatically installs a dashboard when you create a resource in a Google Cloud project.
+These dashboards display metrics and general information about a single Google Cloud service.
+For example, if you add Compute Engine instances to your Google Cloud project, then Monitoring installs a dashboard named VM Instances in your Google Cloud project.
+You can't modify or copy these service-specific dashboards.
+However, you can copy charts from these dashboards to your custom dashboards.
 For more information, see View Google Cloud dashboards.

 When creating a custom dashboard, consider what kind of information that you want to view and how best to display that data.
 In addition to displaying metric data, dashboards can display alerting policies, show log entries, and include descriptive text.
 When displaying metric data, you can view that data over a time interval or show only the most recent values.